What is Virtual CFO: Coverage, Benefits, and Costs

 Cash management is quite complex.
 You need to consider a few factors such as taxes and employee salaries, to name a few.
 In most situations, when the tax dues come, some owners panic because they mismanaged the cash funds.
 Always remember to keep aside a portion of the business’s cash to prepare for unexpected events such as a decline in revenue or an economic downturn.

-Other than what is virtual CFO’s responsibilities, they can also assist you in financing your business through loans, credits, or grants.
+Other than a VCFO’s responsibilities, they can also assist you in financing your business through loans, credits, or grants.
 It’s to ensure your business keeps running and you never run out of cash to operate the company.

 A Chief Financial Officer (CFO) measures and analyzes your business goals and determines the KPIs that are critical to your business.
 For example, every business’s goal is to increase one’s profit.
 One solution to accomplish this goal is to improve your customer retention or customer satisfaction.
 But how?
 Let’s say customer retention is the KPI for your business.
 One suggestion to increase customer retention is to be open to feedback, understand what the customers want to gain in your business.
 If you’re able to increase it, your business revenue will follow.